 15. Show a customer testimonial or case study on how amazing your products are.

 Ready to start adding live video into your business and don’t want to do it alone or you’re totally sweating just thinking about it?
-Sign up for the Your First Time Challenge below.
-We are kicking things off on February 25th!
+Click on the image below and sign up for the Your First Time Challenge below!